bhauman/spell-spec/README.md

 ;; Detected 1 error
 ```

-Maps remain open for keys that aren't similar to the specifed keys.
+Maps remain open for keys that aren't similar to the specified keys.

 ```clojure
 (s/valid?